G-Node/python-odml2/docs/tut_intro.rst

 The code in this tutorial can also be found in the `introduction ipython notebook`_.

-*TODO* write some text for each code listing

 .. _introduction ipython notebook: https://github.com/G-Node/python-odml2/blob/master/docs/notebooks/tut_intro.ipynb

 Create an empty document